Dear Prospective Applicant:

 Davis, CA 95616

-An original, plus twenty-five (25) copies of the proposal must be received by the City of Davis Housing and Grants Management Division no later than 5:00 p.m. on Monday February 3, 2013.
+An original, plus twenty (20) copies of the proposal must be received by the City of Davis no later than 5:00 p.m. on Monday February 2, 2015.
 Proposals received after this date will not be accepted.
 No exceptions will be granted.
-In addition, you will be required to submit your application electronically via e-mail to Adrienne Heinig at email@example.com
+In addition, you will be required to submit your application electronically via e-mail to Adrienne Heinig at firstname.lastname@example.org

 NOTE: All electronic documents should be submitted in Word Format, not as a PDF.
-DO NOT staple, hole punch, or attach a cover sheet.
+DO NOT staple, hole punch, or attach a cover sheet to print copies.
 The copies should be separated by a paperclip.
+Double-sided copies are encouraged, however, ensure that all pages have been printed BEFORE submitting your application.

 Please mail or submit your proposal in person to: